CluckeyMcCormick/fictional-guacamole/FicGuac/motion_ai/common/README.md

 When determining whether a `KinematicBody` is on the ground or not, we do a fake move downwards.
 Even if the body is 100%, undeniably on the ground, this fake move usually returns a non-zero fall length.
 Ergo, we need an absolute minimum fall distance before we actually fall.
 This value is the absolute minimum distance a `KinematicBody` has to fall in the floor test to be considered "falling" or "not on the floor".

 ##### `TARG_DIST_HISTORY_SIZE`
-In order to detect certain errors, we measure distance-to-target and store it in an array.
+In order to detect certain errors (i.e. Microposition Loop, Stuck, etc.), we measure distance-to-target and store it in an array.
 How big is that array - i.e. how big is our history?

 ##### `TARG_DIST_ERROR_THRESHOLD`
-Detecting the error relies on any entries recurring at least a specified number of times.
+Detecting certain errors relies on any entries recurring at least a specified number of times.
 This constant tracks that magic number.

+##### `MAX_TOLERANCE_ITERATIONS`
+Once we've detected certain errors, we slowly increment the goal tolerance using a set step value (see the *Tolerance Error Step* configurable).
+However, we only do that as many times specified by this constant before we just assume that we're stuck.
+How exactly that's handled depends on the implementation of the machine.

 ## Falling Body Machine
 The most basic machine.
 Developed as a debugging tool to so we can see how sprites sit on a surface, given certain collision models.
 All it does is fall/move downward.